splunk/public-o11y-docs/alerts-detectors-notifications/view-detectors.rst

 ..
 	|openmenu| is defined in conf.py

 |openmenu| The following illustration shows two related detectors for this chart.
 If you hover over a related detector, you see options that let you :ref:`subscribe to the detector<subscribe>` by adding a new notification, open the detector for viewing or editing, or view the alerts triggered by the detector.
-To learn more, see :ref:`view-alerts`.
+To learn more, go to :ref:`view-alerts`.

 .. image:: /_images/images-detectors-alerts/detectors-related.png
    :width: 50%